Master Electrician

 Colorado's electrical and plumbing exams include business, law, and safety domains that cover permitting, supervision ratios, workers' compensation, and lien procedures.
 Municipal GC exams add contract and code administration questions.

 Colorado does not grant statewide GC reciprocity through NASCLA.
-Electrical and plumbing candidates must pass Colorado's PSI exams, and general contractors follow local city/ICC requirements.
+Electrical and plumbing candidates must pass Colorado’s PSI board exams through DORA, and general contractors follow city/county ICC or local registration rules—not a NASCLA building waiver.
+Confirm the current candidate bulletin for your classification, then use timed state-specific practice instead of assuming an out-of-state NASCLA letter will transfer.

 More: National NASCLA exam guide and our in-depth NASCLA Accredited Exam study walkthrough.